ufal/npfl139/exam/questions.md

 - Write down the policy iteration algorithm.
 [10]

 - Write down the tabular Monte-Carlo on-policy every-visit $\epsilon$-soft algorithm.
-[10]
+[5]

 - Write down the Sarsa algorithm.
-[10]
+[5]

 - Write down the Q-learning algorithm.
-[10]
+[5]

 #### Questions@:, Lecture 3 Questions
 - Elaborate on how can importance sampling estimate expectations with respect to $\pi$ based on samples of $b$.
 [5]

-- Show how to estimate returns in the off-policy case, both with (1) ordinary importance sampling and (2) weighted importance sampling.
+- Show how to estimate returns in the off-policy case, both with (a) ordinary importance sampling and (b) weighted importance sampling.
 [10]

 - Write down the Expected Sarsa algorithm and show how to obtain Q-learning from it.
 [10]